Applications for ’24-’25 Roosevelt Network Fellowships are now CLOSED!

 - All-cohort training sessions once per week;

-- Individual work on deliverables each week using digital tools like Google Docs to collaborate with your staff supervisor;
+- Individual work on deliverables each week using digital tools like Google Docs to collaborate with your staff advisor;

-- Two virtual social events for the entire cohort;
+- Virtual social events for the entire cohort;

-Fellows will continue their work during the course of the academic year, and can expect to spend about 15 hours per month on fellowship work which includes:
+Fellows will continue their work virtually during the course of the fall semester, and can expect to spend about 5 hours every week on fellowship work which includes:

-- Continued one-on-one check-ins with their staff supervisor every other week;
+- Continued one-on-one check-ins with their staff supervisor every two to three weeks;

 - Check-ins with an alumni mentor for professional development support and career exploration (more details below);